 Store cards can be mistaken for credit cards; they look the same but a credit card can be used in any shop whilst a store card can only be used in the store where it is accepted.
 Store cards could be mistaken for loyalty cards as they give you points for shopping in store.
-A person can use a store card to pay and borrow but with loyalty cards they just gather points.
-Read about the available debt solutions on our debt help page.
+A person can use a store card to pay for goods, but with loyalty cards they just gather points.

 Approximately two thirds of the major store cards on this market charge over 25% interest, alarmingly some are nearly 30%.
 This is a huge amount especially when you compare these to a standard credit card rate of interest.